-Section 4.1 Executive DirectorChief Executive Officer.
-The Board will appoint an Executive Directora CEO to administer the organization.
-The Executive DirectorCEO will be responsible for the day-to-day operations of the organization, in accordance with the policies and guidelines delineated by the Board.
-The Executive DirectorCEO will report directly to the Board.
+Section 4.1 Chief Executive Officer.
+The Board will appoint a CEO to administer the organization.
+The CEO will be responsible for the day-to-day operations of the organization, in accordance with the policies and guidelines delineated by the Board.
+The CEO will report directly to the Board.

 Section 4.2 Contracts.
-The Board may delegate to the Executive DirectorCEO the authority to execute and deliver contracts on behalf of the organization.
-The Board will establish by policy the Executive Director'sCEO's level of authority to bind the organization, and the procedures to be followed in doing so.
+The Board may delegate to the CEO the authority to execute and deliver contracts on behalf of the organization.
+The Board will establish by policy the CEO's level of authority to bind the organization, and the procedures to be followed in doing so.